lhsradek/platypus-lhsdock/context/root/bin/readme.txt

 | lscr.io/linuxserver/dokuwiki                          | latest     | 209MB            |

-With [lhsradek/lhsdock](https://hub.docker.com/repository/docker/lhsradek/lhsdock/) You can use the program [platypus.pl](https://github.com/lhsradek/platypus-lhsdock/blob/main/context/root/bin/platypus.pl) for certificates, which I don't use much anymore ;-) the Elastic Certificate Tool is used by webservice 'setup'.
+With [lhsradek/lhsdock](https://hub.docker.com/repository/docker/lhsradek/lhsdock/) You can use the program [platypus.pl](https://github.com/lhsradek/platypus-lhsdock/blob/main/context/root/bin/platypus.pl) for certificates, which I don't use much anymore, the Elastic Certificate Tool is used by webservice 'setup'.

 ```# perl /root/bin/platypus.pl```